 A versatile design, my square end McKenzie boat "Progress" is rigged for motoring below Bull Shoals dam during flood gate releases in 2008.
 Here I am setting up a camera to take a time-lapse video of the trip down river to Rim Shoals.
 Arkansas TU Council Chair Dennis McCarty accompanied me and took this photo.
-The video is available on the blog.

 The name of the boat came from the river where it was primarily used.
 The McKenzie river boat design had a squared-off transom and a flat bottom across the width, but a "rocker" shape from front to back.
 The wide bottom gave the boat great stability and the rocker meant a reduction in water friction or "lift" with the pull of the oars even in very fast water.